 - -wp-print pretty-prints the generated proof obligations on the standard output.
-Results obtained by provers are reported as well. - -wp-out <dir> sets the user directory where proof obligations are saved.
+Results obtained by provers are reported as well. - -wp-warnings display details when warnings are emitted during proof obligation generation. - -wp-out <dir> sets the user directory where proof obligations are saved.
 The directory is created if not exists.
 Its content is never cleaned up automatically. - -wp-dot generates also graphical representation of the CFG in the dot format used by the GraphViz tools2.